miptleha/cs-ora-class/README.md

 ## How to use
 -   clone or download project
 -   open in Visual Studio
--   edit Program.cs: set connection string and list of tables
+-   edit Program.cs: set namespace, connection string and list of tables
 -   run application
 -   see content of bin/debug/code folder for classes
 -   all required helper classes, used in generated classes, included in project